AC Condenser Pads: Everything You Need to Know About Protecting Your Outdoor AC Unit in Napa and Sonoma Counties

 Weatherproofing Your Outdoor AC Unit

-Another thing to keep in mind when installing the unit is whether or not there’s enough space around it.
-While it’s tempting to tuck the condenser away in a little corner, an enclosed space can make maintaining the unit significantly more difficult.
-Make sure to leave enough room for an HVAC technician to get in and disassemble the unit if necessary.
-The condenser itself also needs a little room to breathe.
-If the unit is expelling hot air directly into a wall or other obstruction, the air will only come back and hit the condenser itself, warming it.
-You need to ensure that the warm air has enough room to dissipate.
+While it’s tempting to tuck the condenser away in a corner of your home, a tight space makes maintaining the unit more difficult.
+Leave enough room for an HVAC technician to get in and disassemble the unit if necessary.
+In addition, the condenser itself also needs a little room to “breathe”.
+If the unit is expelling hot air directly into a wall or other obstruction, the air will come back and warm the condenser itself.
+The warm air needs to have sufficient space to dissipate.

 Keep Your Plants Trimmed

 One common mistake is to cover the condenser with a weatherproof tarp.
-While that will keep debris, snow, and rain out, it also keeps moisture in.
+While that will keep debris out, it also keeps moisture in.
 Under the tarp, moisture from condensation will be trapped inside the unit, gathering on the coils, screws, and electrical wiring.
-This allows rust to form, and greatly increases the chances of these essential parts failing.
-Instead of a tarp, find a proper air conditioning cover from a har
+This can allow rust to form, and possibly lead to parts failing.
+Instead of a tarp, use a proper air conditioning cover from a hardware store.

-If you’re looking for a quicker solution, here’s something HVAC professionals have been doing for years to cheaply and easily protect their own condenser units.
-Just cut a piece of plywood, place it on top of the unit, and hold it down with a couple of bricks.
+Pro tip: Something HVAC professionals have been doing for years to protect their own condenser units is to simply cut a piece of plywood, place it on top of the unit, and hold it down with a couple of bricks.
 It’s quick, easy, and allows air to flow through the condenser while protecting it from falling debris.
-We recommend that you use marine grade plywood if you have it, for that extra protection from rain and snow.
-Whether you’re using the plywood or a fitted AC cover, having something protecting the unit during the winter is highly recommended if you want to extend its lifetime and avoid maintenance down the road.

 - Check the filter – The inside air conditioning unit has a filter that purifies the air it pulls in before blowing it across the evaporator coil.
-If this filter gets too dirty, it can reduce the efficiency of the system, causing it to use more electricity.
-It’s actually recommended that you check the filters once a month during the cooling season, or twice a month if you have pets that shed.
-How often you have to replace the filter will depend on which kind you purchase, so pay attention to the packaging whenever you buy a new one.
+It’s recommended that you check the filters once a month during the cooling season, or twice a month if you have pets that shed.
+How often you have to replace the filter will depend on the model, so pay attention to the packaging whenever you buy a new one.

 - Check the coil fins – The coils inside your AC unit are covered in thin aluminum fins that can block airflow if they’re bent.
-We recommend buying a common HVAC tool called a fin comb that can easily bend the fins back into position rather than using your fingers, as they can be delicate.
+We recommend buying a common HVAC tool called a “fin comb” that can easily bend the fins back into proper shape.